-Having worked with customers over the last 5 years on the development of remote assistance implementations using smartglasses, I have witnessed the benefits and the challenges brought by this breakthrough innovation and some interesting company behaviours.
+Working on remote assistance implementations using smartglasses over the last years, I have witnessed the benefits and the challenges brought by this breakthrough innovation and some interesting company behaviours.
 This leads us to the question ‘How should Remote Assistance solutions (RA) be approached efficiently by industrial companies?

 1. What is RA?